Erudika/scoold/README.md

 **Note:** If you get CSP violation errors, check you `para.host_url` configuration, or edit the value of `para.csp_header`.

+### Deploying Scoold under a specific context path

+To deploy Scoold at a different path instead of the root path, set `para.context_path = "/newpath`.
+The default value for this setting is blank, meaning Scoold will be deployed at the root directory.

 ### Serving static files from a CDN

 Scoold will serve static files (JS, CSS, fonts) from the same domain where it is deployed.
 You can configure the